Junior Trinity’s String Time programme is for children aged 3–11 years old.

 This musicianship training involves full-body movement to music, speeding up the connections between the ear, the brain and the limbs, and helping the children with coordination, posture, concentration and integration of mind and body.
 Eurhythmics creates a comprehensive foundation in the fundamental rhythmic elements of pulse, bartime and phrasing, alongside opportunities for expressive and creative development.

 The String Time Programme is divided into a number of groups.
 The progressive curriculum is designed to gradually develop students’ musical skills from the very first stages of starting to learn a string instrument onwards.
 This is delivered through a mixture of ensemble and technique sessions combined with creative musicianship, theory training and choirs (Rhythm Runners and Fast Fiddlers only).
-Please note that there is currently no choir provision – this will be reinstated as soon as guidance permits.

 |Trinity Teenies||Nursery and Reception||3-5||N/A||Musicianship|